Sonar-Demos/cpp-demo/README.md

 ![VSCode-marketplace](img/SL/VSCode-marketplace.png)

 SonarLint for VSCode uses a generated `compile_commands.json` to detect the options used to compile the sources.
-Initially, this will not be set.
+Initially, SonarLint is not aware of the location of the relevant `compile_commands.json` file.
-Once installed, upon having an open C/C++ file, the following notification will appear
+Once installed, upon having an open C or C++ file, the following notification will appear

 ![VSCode-compile-commands.png](img/SL/VSCode-compile-commands.png)